-A request for an informal review must be made in writing and delivered to HACA either in person or by first class mail, by the close of the business day, no later than 15 calendar days from the date of HACA's denial of assistance.
+A request for an informal review must be made in writing and delivered to HACA either in person, by first class mail or emailed, by the close of the business day, no later than 15 calendar days from the date of HACA's denial of assistance.

 HACA will schedule and send written notice of the informal review within 30 calendar days of the family's request.
+The notice will be mailed and if we have the family's email, the notice may be emailed.